dotnet/docs/docs/core/porting/breaking-changes.md

 ---
-title: Breaking changes
+title: Breaking changes can affect porting your app
-description: Breaking changes between releases of .NET and how it impacts compatibility.
+description: Breaking changes can occur when porting your code from .NET framework to .NET and between versions of .NET.
+This article describes categories of breaking changes, ways a change can affect compatibility and how to find breaking changes.
+author: StephenBonikowsky
-author: stebon
+ms.author: stebon
 ms.date: 06/14/2021
 ---
-# Breaking Changes
+# Breaking changes may occur when porting code

 Changes that affect compatibility, otherwise known as breaking changes, will occur between versions of .NET.
 This is particularly impactful when porting from .NET Framework to .NET due to certain technologies not being available as well as the changes needed to make .NET a cross-platform framework.